What is uneven tyre wear?

 Understanding the importance of tyre wear

-If tyres cannot grip the road effectively, your control as a driver may be compromised, which puts you in danger – but also puts the safety of other people on the road in danger, too.
+If tyres cannot grip the road effectively, your control as a driver may be compromised, which can not only put you in danger, but also other people on the road too.
 Tyre tread depth is especially important in harsh conditions like rain, snow or ice – it’s important to be able to rely on your tyres, and if your tyres are experiencing uneven or excessive tyre wear, they won’t be performing to their optimum.

 The legal minimum tyre tread depth set out by UK law is 1.6mm, in a continuous band around the central three quarters of the tyre.
 If your tyre mould tread bars are below this level, your tyres will be illegal and unsafe.
 That’s why it’s so important to ensure your tyres are not experiencing uneven tyre wear as not only is it dangerous, but it could also mean your tyres are illegal.